MicrosoftDocs/WSL/WSL/basic-commands.md

 Update your WSL version to the latest version.
 Options include:

-- `--web-download`: Download the latest update from the Internet rather than the Microsoft Store.
+- `--web-download`: Download the latest update from the GitHub rather than the Microsoft Store.

 ## Check WSL status